centreon/centreon-documentation/cloud/monitoring/anomaly-detection.md

 ## FAQ

-### What services are offered and what is their associated SLA?

-The anomaly detection service is currently in closed beta test phase as described in the Centreon documentation.
-The purpose of this phase is to test our algorithms and their resulting predictions (floating thresholds).
-During this phase, Centreon will improve the anomaly detection feature based on user feedback.
-No SLA will be available during this phase.

 ### How long is the data stored?

 The data is kept for the entire validity of the license.
 This will allow the recalculation of models if necessary.
 An